 The admission charge to all school activities where a charge is made will be \$4.00 for adults and \$2.00 for students.
 Multiple game passes may be purchased.
-Senior citizen passes are available at the superintendent's office for patrons 60 years of age and older.
+Senior citizen passes are available at the Superintendent's office for patrons 60 years of age and older.

-A Marshfield High and Jr. High School athlete is issued a pass to attend all home games once they have paid their athletic fee.
+Marshfield High athletes are issued a pass to attend all home games once they have paid their athletic fees.